leticiamazzoportela/client-server-game/README.md

-# client-server-game
+# Client-Server Game Rock-Paper-Scissors-Lizard-Spock

-A simple client-server implementation of the game rock-paper-scissors-lizard-spock
+A simple client-server implementation of the game rock-paper-scissors-lizard-spock.